Bolt goes viral with 'social distancing' Olympic photo

 Bolt's post, featuring a picture by AFP photographer Nicolas Asfouri of the 2008 Olympics 100m final, blew up on social media, drawing more than half a million likes and 90,000 retweets.

+“Savage”, commented one Twitter user, while New York Times journalist Christopher Clarey posted another picture of Bolt out in front on his own, captioned “self isolation”.

-Bolt's chest-thumping celebration in Beijing added to a legend that grew further when he won the 200m in another world-record time.
-He retired in 2017 with eight Olympic gold medals and the current 100m mark of 9.58 sec, set in 2009.
+Bolt's chest-thumping celebration in Beijing added to a legend that grew further when he won the 200m in another World-record time.
+He retired in 2017 with eight Olympic gold medals and the current 100m mark of 9.58 seconds, set in 2009.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive